-The installer displays a message that you are installing into a non-empty directory.
+Oracle Universal Installer displays a message that you are installing into a non-empty directory.

-If you started an installation and went beyond the Specify File Locations screen, but did not complete the installation, the installer has already created the Oracle home directory that you specified.
-If you later try to install again in the same directory, which contains some files created by the installer, the installer gives a warning that the directory is not empty.
+If you started an installation and went beyond the Specify File Locations screen, but did not complete the installation, Oracle Universal Installer has already created the Oracle home directory that you specified.
+If you later try to install again in the same directory, which contains some files created by Oracle Universal Installer, Oracle Universal Installer gives a warning that the directory is not empty.